hongyusu/hongyusu.github.io/_posts/2015-10-19-spark-regression-models.md

 ## Least square ([code](https://github.com/hongyusu/SparkViaPython/blob/master/Examples/linear_regression.py))

+- Least square is a linear model which fit a linear function to training data while minimizing the so called mean square error MSE.
+- The optimization problem of least square is shown as the follow

+  $$\underset{w}{\min}\, \frac{1}{n}\sum_{i}(y_i-w^Tx_i)^2$$

-- The idea is to load a single label regression dataset from file in `libsvm` format, separate the original dataset into training and test subsets, perform model training and parameter selection procedure on training set, then test the performance by predicting the value of test examples.
+- The idea of the following Python script is to load a single label regression dataset from file in `libsvm` format, separate the original dataset into training and test subsets, perform model training and parameter selection procedure on training set, then test the performance by predicting the value of test examples.
 - The complete Python code for running the following experiments with linear regression model can be found from my [GitHub](https://github.com/hongyusu/SparkViaPython/blob/master/Examples/linear_regression.py).
 - It is workth noting that the learning rate parameter of stochastic gradient descent optimizaiton sometimes needs to be carefully.
 Otherwise, the model might not be well constructured and return NaN as prediction.